 Bake more sprinkle cookies

-These cookies are not only perfect for Christmas but all year through.
-It's so easy to roll the dough in different colors of nonpareils for different holidays, or maybe sport team colors, and just for fun.
-Sometimes I change the middle filling color and flavor.
+These cookies are perfect not only for Christmas but also all year through.
+It’s so easy to roll the dough in different colors of nonpareils for different holidays, or maybe sports team colors, and just for fun.
+Sometimes, I change the middle filling color and flavor.
 There are so many options with sugar cookies.

 🎄Baking for Christmas tips